am8850/react-redux-saga/README.md

 ## Redux

-- What is Redux: it is global state store
+- What is Redux: Redux is a predictable state container for JavaScript apps.

 ## Initial Configuration